yiyepianzhounc/MFGAF/README.md

 > **Raidar: GeneRative AI Detection viA Rewriting**
 >
-> Chengzhi Mao, Carl Vondrick, and Junfeng Yang.
+> Chengzhi Mao, Carl Vondrick, Hao Wang, and Junfeng Yang.
 In *ICLR 2024*.

 We sincerely thank the authors of Raidar for making their data publicly available.